 Shared services/Ops teams in large organizations may be responsible to provide foundational infrastructure capabilities for different BU's and/or application teams.
 They will want to ensure that they deliver cost effective, optimized infrastructure.
 A dedicated fleet of clusters for every application/team may be cost prohibitive and impractical.

 As a result, they may wish to provide different application teams in an Organization the ability to deploy and operate their workloads on the same "shared fleet" of clusters.
-Application teams can be managed as separate, distinct projects in Rafay Org.
+Application teams can be managed as separate, distinct projects in an Org.
 The shared services ops team can enable cluster sharing for select clusters across Projects.

 Application teams that need to deploy and operate their applications globally across multiple clusters may have a requirement to reduce their infrastructure costs.

 Manage Cluster Sharing¶

 Infrastructure Admins can initiate sharing of clusters across projects by using the following process:

 - Click on Options for a Cluster (gear icon on far right of a cluster card)

 The infrastructure administrator will now be presented with a wizard where they can enable/disable "cluster sharing" with select projects.

 In the example above, the cluster "demo-eksspot-east" is owned by the "default project" and has been shared with the "Infrastructure" project.
 Once the cluster has been shared, as seen in the image below, this is available for workloads in the "Infrastructure" project.